SUGAN-2007/Horizon/README.md

 # Horizon - E-Commerce Website

-A modern, responsive e-commerce website built with React and CSS.
+A modern, responsive e-commerce website built with React.
 Horizon is a forward-driven clothing brand platform featuring a clean, modern design with seamless shopping experience.

 ## Tech Stack